Chapter Seventeen V

 A neighbor who, through the fence, enjoyed her strolling around began to wonder why he never saw her anymore, not in the yard, not leaving for the store, never.
 Her car was there, if she’d left her husband, she didn’t drive away.
 He could hardly confront the man, he had no good explanation as to why he was interested.

 He did tell the story, skipping his voyeurism, to a friend at work, who mentioned it to another friend, a social services caseworker.
 Since no one made a complaint, there was nothing to do.
 The story found its way to the Society.
-While there was no evidence of anything wrong, it was a good exercise in Surveillance.
+While there was no evidence of anything wrong, it was a good exercise for Surveillance.
 The house was monitored, listening devices picked up more than enough, the sounds of abuse, pleading to be unlocked, crying and attempts to placate the abuser.
 She could plead and beg all she liked, he enjoyed it.
 If she raised her voice, he chained her and stuck a ball gag in her mouth.
 Without the sensitive listening devices, no one would have even suspected.

 Chapter Eighteen V